ismael-miguel/PIMP-board/README.md

 #Room description

-1. Person gives post ID to bot
+1. Person gives post ID to bot.
-2. Bot pings everyone on it's subscriber list with the post
+2. Bot pings everyone on it's subscriber list with the post.

 That way, when someone wants to pimp a post, they can reach a larger audience.